In Exercises 1–4, the sample size n, probability of success p, an... | Channels for Pearson+

 Binomial Distribution

 A binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
 It is characterized by two parameters: the number of trials (n) and the probability of success (p).
-In this case, with n=24 and p=0.85, we can analyze the likelihood of achieving a certain number of successes in these trials.
+In this case, with n=18 and p=0.90, we can analyze the likelihood of achieving a certain number of successes in these trials.

 Recommended video: